Onuguu–Progress: History

 Önügüü–Progress was formed in 2012 by Torobayev after he left Respublika, and primarily draws its support from southern Kyrgyzstan, where there is a significant Uzbek population.
 In December 2013 the Uluttar Birimdigi party merged into it.

-In the 2015 parliamentary elections the party received 9.3% of the vote, winning 13 seats in the Supreme Council.
-However, in October 2017 three of its MPs were expelled from the party, leaving it with 10 seats.
+In the 2015 parliamentary elections the party received 9% of the vote, winning 13 seats in the Supreme Council.
+It nominated Bakyt Torobayev as its candidate for the 2017 presidential elections, but he withdrew from the contest on 6 October.
+In October 2017 three of its MPs were expelled from the party, leaving it with ten seats.
+It did not contest the 2020 or 2021 parliamentary elections, nor nominate a candidate for the 2021 presidential elections.